NREL/nrelWattileExt/demo/DEMO.md

    To add `wattileReadOpts` to the model record, do one of the following:

-   a.
-Manually edit the "Headquarters-Electricity" `wattileModel` record to add
-      a `wattileReadOpts` tag (Dict) with the value `{interval: 15min, interpolate}`.
+   1. Manually edit the "Headquarters-Electricity" `wattileModel` record to add a `wattileReadOpts` tag (Dict) with the value `{interval: 15min, interpolate}`.
-   b.
-Run the example code in `wattileDemoUpdateReadOpts()`.
+   2. Run the example code in `wattileDemoUpdateReadOpts()`.

 ### Demo Model Target and Predictor Refs